-The Master’s programme in Psychology offers a scientific education preparing students for professional practice.
-The curriculum consists of a core study programme and various emphases: Business & Economic Psychology and in
+The Master Programme in Psychology offers a scientific education preparing students for professional practice.
+The curriculum consists of a core study programme and various emphases: in the German-language programme in Social Psychology and Clinical Psychology (German-language programme) and in Clinical Psychology & Public Mental Health (English programme).

 Admission Requirements

-Language skills:
+Language Skills:

 Admission Procedure